szareey/LMS-DB/README.md

 ## Deploying

-To deploy app to the server you must:

-1. Copy ssh key
+1. Copy ssh key:

          ssh-copy-id deployer@latentgems.com

    Password for the server you must request from the maintainer.
 2. Make some project changes, then commit and push their to the master branch.
-3. Deploy the app using command
+3. Deploy the app using command:

          cap production deploy